French Directory: Resurgence of the War in Italy and Switzerland

 The forces of the Second Coalition invaded French-occupied Italy, and after five earlier battles, a joint Russian-Austrian army under Suvorov's command defeated Moreau at the Battle of Cassano on 27 April 1799 and thus occupied Turin and Milan and thereby took back the Cisalpine Republic from France.
 Suvorov then defeated the French Army on the Terrivva.
 To redress the situation, Joubert was named the new head of the Army of Italy on 5 July, but his army suffered defeat by the Russians at the Battle of Novi, on 15 August; Joubert himself was shot through the heart when the battle began, and his army was routed.
 The Sister Republics established by the French in Italy quickly collapsed, leaving only Genoa under French control.

 In August, the Russians and British opened a new front in the Netherlands.
-A British army was landed at Helder on 27 August, and was joined by a Russian army.
-On 31 August, the Dutch fleet, allied with France, was defeated by the Royal Navy.
+A British army was landed at Den Helder on 27 August, and was joined by a Russian army.
+On 31 August, the Batavian Navy, allied with France, surrendered to the Royal Navy.
 Seeing the French army and government in a crisis, the leaders of the royalist rebellions in the Vendée and Brittany came together on 15 September to prepare a renewed uprising.

 The surviving leaders of the royalist rebellions in the Vendée and Brittany, which had long been dormant, saw a new opportunity for success and met to plan strategy on 15 September 1799.
 The royalist commander Louis de Frotté, in exile in England, returned to France to command the new uprising.